ashkanvg/cuJSON/paper_reproduced/scripts/README.md

 ## General Notes:

-- All scripts assume you have the necessary dependencies installed.
+> **Note 1:** All scripts assume you have the necessary dependencies installed.

-- For `gpjson` after you install the required library files, you have to add your keys in the scripts: `scripts/run_gpjson_fig11.sh` and `scripts/run_gpjson_fig12.sh`.
+> **Note 2:** For `gpjson` after you install the required library files, you have to add your keys in the scripts: `scripts/run_gpjson_fig11.sh` and `scripts/run_gpjson_fig12.sh`.

-- The `scripts/results` folder will contain all output files, categorized by method and csvs.
+> **Note 3:** The `scripts/results` folder will contain all output files, categorized by method and csvs.

-- For specific modifications or troubleshooting, refer to the individual script files, or readme of each relarted works for more details.
+> **Note 4:** For specific modifications or troubleshooting, refer to the individual script files, or readme of each relarted works for more details.

-- Make sure to download all the datasets can be downloaded from https://drive.google.com/drive/folders/1PkDEy0zWOkVREfL7VuINI-m9wJe45P2Q?usp=sharing and placed into the `dataset` folder. `scabality` folder must place exactly like what it is in the `dataset` folder for proper experiment.
+> **Note 5:** Make sure to download all the datasets can be downloaded from https://drive.google.com/drive/folders/1PkDEy0zWOkVREfL7VuINI-m9wJe45P2Q?usp=sharing and placed into the `dataset` folder. `scabality` folder must place exactly like what it is in the `dataset` folder for proper experiment.

-- For running the cuJSON make sure to edit the `-gencode=arch=compute_61,code=sm_61` in the compile line of the scripts based on your GPU compatibilty version.
+> **Note 6:** For running the cuJSON make sure to edit the `-gencode=arch=compute_61,code=sm_61` in the compile line of the scripts based on your GPU compatibilty version.

 ---